My Quest For Traditional German Goulash Using the Slow Cooker 🇩🇪

 Germany, apartment flats in town on the river 2023

 Here’s a quick overview of the key ingredients for this recipe.
-For the full list of ingredients and exact measurements, be sure to check the recipe card at the bottom of this post.
+For the full list of ingredients and exact measurements, jump to the recipe card at the bottom of this post.

 slow cooker german goulash ingredients.
 Potatoes carrots peppers onions salt and pepper bay leaves garlic tomato paste and other seasonings all surrounded by large chunks of roast beef

-How to Make Slow Cooker German Goulash
+How To Make This German Goulash Slow Cooker Recipe

 Adding garlic and onions to the cubes of beef that have been cooked in a skillet on the stove